-- 2.7 The following factors should be taken into consideration in the initial stages of the design: - the water supply authority's requirements; - the estimated daily consumption, and the maximum and average flows required, together with the estimated time of peak flow; - the location of the available supply; - the quality, quantity and pressure required; - the cold water storage capacity required; - the likelihood of ground subsidence due to mining activities or any other reason; - the likelihood of there being any contaminated land on site; - the proposed method of storage and probable number and purpose of direct connections to pressure mains; - the minimum and maximum pressures available at the service connection; - details of the physical, chemical and microbiological characteristics of the water supply and scope of any possible variations in such characteristics; - the possibility of an alternative service connection from some other part of the water authority's network, including pressure details; - the water authority's (see Note 1) contingency plan in the event of no water supply for whatever reason.
+- 2.7 The following factors should be taken into consideration in the initial stages of the design: - the water supply authority's requirements; - the estimated daily consumption, and the maximum and average flows required, together with the estimated time of peak flow; - the location of the available supply; - the quality, quantity and pressure required; - the cold water storage capacity required; - the likelihood of ground subsidence due to mining activities or any other reason; - the likelihood of there being any contaminated land on site; - the proposed method of storage and probable number and purpose of direct connections to pressure mains; - the minimum and maximum pressures available at the service connection; - details of the physical, chemical and microbiological characteristics of the water supply and scope of any possible variations in such characteristics; - the possibility of an alternative service connection from some other part of the water authority's network, including pressure details; - the water authority's (see Note 3) contingency plan in the event of no water supply for whatever reason.

-Note 2: Regulations require notification to the water supply authority of any proposed changes and additions to the water supply system in the premises.
+Note 4: Regulations require notification to the water supply authority of any proposed changes and additions to the water supply system in the premises.
 Prior to making any changes, a risk assessment should be carried out and audited by an independent assessor.

-- 2.8 These initial design investigations should normally reveal the need for any further treatment, pressurisation and storage of the water authority's (see Note 1) supply to meet healthcare building requirements and enable an estimate of costs to be made. - 2.9 BS6700: 1997 and BS EN 806-2: 2005 give further guidance on the procedures that should be followed when carrying out preliminary investigations in relation to new water supplies. - 2.10 During the design stage, close collaboration with the water supply authority should be maintained, and consent must be sought on the final arrangements before proceeding with the installation.
-These arrangements should include:
+- 2.8 These initial design investigations should normally reveal the need for any further treatment, pressurisation and storage of the water authority's (Note 3 refers) supply to meet healthcare building requirements and enable an estimate of costs to be made. - 2.9 BS6700: 2006, successor BS EN 806-1-5: 2000-2012 and BS8558: 2011 give further guidance on the procedures that should be followed when carrying out preliminary investigations in relation to new water supplies.
+(Paragraph 3.11 in Part B also refers)

-- siting of service connection, access chamber, metering, bypassing, flushing out, physical security of service connection, installation and provisions for the fire-fighting service; - compliance with the Water Supply (Water Fittings) Regulations 1999.
+- 2.10 During the design stage, close collaboration with the water supply authority should be maintained, and consent must be sought on the final arrangements before proceeding with the installation.
+These arrangements should include: - siting of service connection, access chamber, metering, bypassing, flushing out, physical security of service connection, installation and provisions for the fire-fighting service; - compliance with the Water Supply (Water Fittings) Regulations 1999.